jadecipher/vdp16-sample-game/README.md

 #### Option B: Manual Deployment from your Local Machine

 Some developers may prefer to control deployment rather than rely on automation.
-Your local copy of the application can be pushed up to Heroku at will, using Boilermaker's ha
+Your local copy of the application can be pushed up to Heroku at will, using Boilermaker's handy deployment script:

+1. Make sure that all your work is fully committed and pushed to your master branch on Github.
+2. If you currently have an existing branch called "dep